stephanieyenyu/AMR_System/README.md

 whether it was verified against source or against the database.

-**External validity — this is in-house testing, not field deployment.** Every run was conducted at Aurotek with test parcels and team members standing in for residents.
+**External validity — this is in-house testing, not field deployment.** Every run was conducted at Aurotek with test packages and team members standing in for residents.
 Nothing here characterises behaviour with real occupants: not the timeout parameters, not the refusal handling, not the legibility of the LINE flow to someone encountering it for the first time.
-The parcel distribution is also severely skewed, with a single unit accounting for 123 of 164 parcels, so behaviour under many concurrent distinct destinations is uncharacterised.
+The package distribution is also severely skewed, with a single unit accounting for 123 of 164 packages, so behaviour under many concurrent distinct destinations is uncharacterised.

 **Construct validity — the failure rate measures logging, not failure.** A subset of